Defalt36/TwoLifeXcompile/readme.md

 <code>exclude-list.txt</code><br />
 When you run ./applyLocalRequirements.sh some files from TwoLifeXcompile will be copied to the game folders with the sole exception being the files listed here.
-The folder exclude-dir and some files you may need are included for your convenience.
+The folder exclude-dir and some files you may use are included for your convenience.
 </p>

 <p>